expertanalytics/xal/content/posts/ada_ESTbook/index.md

 of the future EST among a general, non-specialised audience.
 A total of 77 articles were written by professional solar astronomers from 30 different European research centers and universities.
 All the articles are now collected in this book.

-Ada is editor and author of two articles in the book.
+[Ada Ortiz-Carbonell](https://expertanalytics.no/about/employees/ada/) is editor and author of two articles in the book.
 She is a data scientist at Expert Analytics with a background in academia.
-Her field of research is Solar Physics, and in addition to doing research she communicates science within education & outreach activities.
+Her field of research is Solar Physics, and in addition to doing research she communicates science in education & outreach activities.

 <!--more-->